hputnam/HI_Bleaching_Timeseries/admin/Field_logistics.md

 **Physiology fragments**

-The following specifications written on a piece of waterproof paper:
+The following specifications written on a piece of waterproof paper that will be placed inside each whirlpak:
 - Date: Month, Day, Year
 - Name of tech/person collecting samples
 - Species
 - Coral ID

 ## Shipments